ServerlessDevelopers/serverless-rust/docs/patterns/database-patterns/ddb-basic-operations.md

 ## Introduction

-The [AWS SDK for Rust](../../fundamentals/aws-sdk-rust) has been developed to simplify operations with various AWS services including DynamoDB.
-By leveraging the SDK, builders can take advantage of the data plane operations exposed over the API like GetItem, PutItem, Scan and the other core DynamoDB operations.
+The [AWS SDK for Rust](../../fundamentals/aws-sdk-rust) has been developed to simplify operations with various AWS services including [DynamoDB](https://docs.rs/aws-sdk-dynamodb/latest/aws_sdk_dynamodb/).
+By leveraging the SDK, you can take advantage of the data plane operations exposed over the API like GetItem, PutItem, Scan and the other core DynamoDB operations.

 This article looks to explore the foundational operations that you will encounter when working with AWS, DynamoDB and Rust.
 They will be applicable whether you are building and shipping with [Lambda](../../fundamentals/how-lambda-works.md) or with Containers.